sarathchandrareddy2004/customer-churn-prediction/README.md

 - TensorFlow (version >= 2.5.0)
 - Keras (version >= 2.4.3)
 3. Run the project code:
-  `data.csv`
+  `Naan Mudhalavan project (1).ipnby`

 ## Dataset
 The project utilizes a dataset containing customer demographic information, purchasing behavior, and churn status.
-The dataset is stored in the `data` directory and can be accessed via the `data.csv` file.
+The dataset is stored in the `main` directory and can be accessed via the `WA_Fn-UseC_-Telco-Customer-Churn.csv` file.

 ## Results
 The trained ANN model achieves an accuracy of approximately 80.07% on the test dataset, with a low loss of 0.4163.
 These results demonstrate the effectiveness of the model in predicting customer churn and providing actionable insights for businesses.